 Modern Languages Resources

 - We are Multilingual: A suite of secondary school language teaching materials, created by researchers involved in the AHRC OWRI Multilingualism: Empowering Individuals, Transforming Societies project.
 WAM is a series of classroom materials, designed alongside language teachers and based on research in schools.
 It aims to inspire language learners and help change attitudes towards language learning.
+The project has also produced a series of online taster classes in Portuguese, Persian, and Nepali.

 - Creative Multilingualism Resources: A variety of articles, videos, teaching guides and resources created as part of the AHRC OWRI Creative Multilingualism research project.
 Here you’ll find helpful options to teach languages creatively and to celebrate multilingualism in school.